rixtrayker/go-goal/.agent-os/product/mission.md

 Unlike rigid project management tools, Go Goal allows flexible connections between any entities (projects, goals, tasks, notes).
 Users can adapt the system to their unique workflow rather than forcing their work into predefined structures.

-### Context-Driven Organization
+### Flow-Driven Organization ( context-Driven)

-Go Goal introduces "Life Contexts" for thematic organization with color-coded visualization, helping users see their work across different life areas (career, health, learning, etc.) in one unified view.
+Go Goal introduces "Life Flows" for thematic organization with color-coded visualization, helping users see their work across different life areas (career, health, learning, etc.) in one unified view.

 ### Local-First with Web Interface